 Individual progress is monitored by both subject teachers and tutors against minimum target grades from ALPS (Advanced Level Performance Systems) data.
 Subject teachers and students complete a tracking system approximately every two months in both Years 12 and 13.
 Each subject review contains details of the effort and general progress of each individual student both acknowledging good work and drawing attention to matters of concern.
-There is a Year 12 Parents' Evening in the Spring Term and a Year 13 Parents' Evening in the Autumn Term.
+Outcomes are discussed with the Form Tutor via an interview.
+There is a Year 12 Parents' Evening in the Spring term and a Year 13 Parents' Evening in the Autumn term.
 There is a mentoring scheme in place for students who require extra support in progressing their studies.